-Click on the screen on this page to see highlights from Thursday night's game.
+Click on the screen on this page to see highlights from Friday night's games.

 By Paul Keane